stackai/stackai-vpc/README.md

    make saml-enable
    ```

-2. Check the the SAML configurations you need to setup in your IdP _(Identity Provider)_
+2. Check the the SAML configurations you need to setup in your IdP _(Identity Provider)_:

    ```sh
    make saml-status